 Cons of vector art

-- Software requirements: Creating and editing vector images requires specific software, which can take some time to master.
+- Creating it requires specialized software that can take some time to master.

 How to use vector art